 We are focused on growing our private client and asset management businesses through strategic additions of experienced financial advisors in our existing branch system and employment of experienced money management personnel in our asset management business as well as deploying our capital for expansion through targeted acquisitions.
-We are also focused on opportunities in our capital market businesses where we can acquire experienced personnel and/or business units that will improve our ability to attract institutional clients in both equities and fixed income without significantly raising our risk profile.
-In investment banking we are committed to grow our footprint by adding experienced bankers within our existing industry practices.
+We are increasingly creating and investing in private market opportunities on our own behalf and on behalf of qualified clients.
+We are also focused on opportunities in our capital market businesses where we can employ individual experienced personnel and/or small units that will improve our ability to attract institutional clients in both equities and fixed income without significantly raising our risk profile.
+In investment banking we are committed to grow our footprint by adding experienced bankers within our existing industry practices as well as new industry exposure where we believe we can be successful.